 If you are a faculty member who has an interest in international and off-campus programs, we invite you to get involved!
 Some suggestions are listed below.
 New ideas are always welcome!

-The Faculty Advisory Committee on International and Off-Campus Programs (FACIOP) develops, promotes and implements new international and off-campus programs.
+A faculty advisory committee works with the Center for Global Education to develop, promote and implement new programs.
 It provides oversight and regular review of existing programs.
-The Committee exists of one member elected from each division, one elected at-large member, and a chair appointed by the Dean.
+The committee exists of one member elected from each division, one elected at-large member, and a chair appointed by the Dean.
 Service is for a period of two years.

 Lead a Short Term Program